 These racks range from $1500-$2000 after tax and freight.
 Where these racks excel is their load rating and stellar performance in their ability to handle anything you throw at them.
 This is one area where the Rhino-Rack with the CXB leg kit can improve on.

 #3 – The Front Runner Slimline 2 & Eezi-Awn K9 Expedition Roof Rack

 My second choice for a roof rack was the Front Runner Slimline 2 Roof Rack.
-This rack is incredibly slim with an ability to carry 600lbs of whatever you can throw on top.
+This rack is relatively slim, but nowhere close to to the Rhino-Rack.
+The 600lb load rating is also nice.
 Front Runner and Rhino-Rack both make full versions and 3/4 versions of their racks for our 5th Gens.

 On a side note, the K9 Roof rack was a serious contender as well but it sat a little high off the 4Runner in my opinion.
 My choice really came down to these Roof Racks; the Front Runner Slimline 2 and the Rhino-Rack Pioneer SX Platform.

 Features and Benefits of the Rhino-Rack Pioneer Platform

 The Rhino-Rack came in a bit cheaper $600 and with the mounting brackets at under $800 while the Front Runner is a little over $1000.
 While the Front Runner Slimline 2 smokes Rhino-Rack Pioneer Platform (CXB Leg Kit) in terms of load capacity (175lbs dynamic vs. 600 pounds dynamic), the Rhino-Rack Pioneer is still cheaper with the factory rail mount kit.